PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 Once you get off the bus, you get onto this flat electric pontoon boat and ride into the bay.
 They use electric motors, so it eco-friendly and extremely quiet.
 You can notice the glow around the boat immediately.
 The organisms glow when they are disturbed, so the wake of the boat glows.
 It looks almost fake, like there must be light on under the pontoon boat.
 Another cool thing is when the fish in the bay are frightened by our boat, they swim off and leave a glowing trail behind them.
 Really neat!

-After our swim, Mother Nature was nice to us and cleared some of the clouds away and the crew showed us the different constellations.
-On a clear night this must be fantastic.
+Afterwards, the crew showed us the different constellations.
 It was nice and dark in the bay area, so you should be able to see tons of stars.
 The crew also brought around a handful of mud from the bottom of the bay.
 This is some disgusting smelling stuff, but it is full of vitamins and minerals.
 You could give yourself a facial with it if you wanted, and could get past the smell!

 After looking at the stars, they take you back to shore.
 There you get onto the BOUNCY bus which takes you back to the taxis, which take you back to the catamaran, and your waiting crew, for the ride home and more rum drinks.
 Bring dry clothes and change in the catamaran bathroom before heading off toward Fajardo.
 You will be more comfortable.
 The way back is usually smoother and seems so much faster.
 We were back in Fajardo in a quick 30 minutes, and our evening of fun was over.
 It was about 10:15pm.